Before I show you how to change the MAC address in Linux, let’s first discuss why you would change it in the first place.

 sudo ip link set dev enp0s31f6 down

-Next, set the new MAC using command:
+Next, set the new MAC for the network card using the command:

 sudo ip link set dev enp0s31f6 address XX:XX:XX:XX:XX:XX